 By the Second World War, J. R. Simplot Company was considered the largest shipper of fresh potatoes in the country.
 Simplot took advantage of the army’s demands for food by developing his potato business.
 Simplot’s notable achievements include the creation of freeze-dry French fries and dehydrate potatoes.

-Simplot also took the government funding as an opportunity to establish a fertilizer empire, grabbing 15 percent of the total market in 1968.
+Simplot also took government funding as an opportunity to establish a fertilizer empire, grabbing 15 percent of the total market in 1968.

 It was sometime in the 1930s that Simplot learned of phosphate as a critical nutrient for growing his potato crops.
 This became the start of the Minerals and Chemicals Group of the J. R. Simplot Company.
 The Group went on to become the biggest phosphate fertilizer producer in the western section of North America.

 Under Simplot’s leadership, the Simplot Canada Limited firm set up a fertilizer manufacture facility in Brandon in 1965.
 By 1998, it had managed to double its original capacity.
-Following this, Simplot proceeded to found a series of retail fertilizers and chemicals outlets around the Manitoba province.
+Following this, Simplot proceeded to found a series of retail fertilizers and chemical outlets around the Manitoba province.

 During the early 1960s, J. R. Simplot became the primary French fries supplier of McDonald’s.
 Simplot’s participation in the potato industry gave rise to the Simplot Food Division, one of the largest processing organizations in the world.
 A potato processing plant was built in 1962.
 By the time 2005 rolled around, J. R. Simplot Company was supplying more than half of the French fries requirements of McDonald’s.